CEIT-UQ/ADL_LRS/readme.md

     supervisorctl

 You should see a task named web running.
 This will host the application using gunicorn with 2 worker processes.
-If you open a browser and visit http://localhost:8000/xapi you will hit the LRS.
-Gunicorn does not serve static files so no CSS will be present.
-This is fine if you're doing testing/development but if you want to host a production-ready LRS, Nginx needs to be setup to work with Gunicorn to serve static files.
-Please read these instructions for including Nginx.
-For a more detailed description of the tools being used in general, visit [here](https://github.com/adlnet/ADL_LRS/wiki/Putting-the-Pieces-Together).

 ## Test LRS